Grands-Jardins National Park: Fauna

 The park offers habitat for several animals.
 Three distinct habitat types can be observed in the park: young forests which were created by natural fires and logging, mature forests composed of black spruce and balsam fir with closed cover and taiga reminiscent of the Great Northern Quebec.
 Taiga environments similar to that of Grands-Jardins National Park are normally found more than 500 km further north, above the 52nd parallel.
 These different habitats make it possible to shelter a variety of animals, some of which have threatened or vulnerable status.
-There are populations of moose, reindeer, black bear, red fox, porcupine, common loon, spruce grouse, wolves, lynx and several other species.
+There are populations of moose, reindeer, black bear, red fox, porcupine, common loon, spruce grouse, eastern wolves, lynx and several other species.

 Due to the diversity of habitats found within the national park, several species frequent it, including three species that are classified as vulnerable, namely the woodland caribou of the forest ecotype, the Bicknell's thrush and Barrow's goldeneye.
 These species have the most serious status under the Quebec Act on threatened or vulnerable species.
 There are also seven species likely to be designated threatened or vulnerable, namely Arctic char, golden eagle, peregrine falcon, common nighthawk, chimney swift, rock vole, cougar and southern bog lemming.